Back Discover Easter Week in Asturias

 Curiosities of Easter Week in Asturias

 Holy Week in Asturias preserves curious and happy traditions.
-One of them is to wear a new item of clothing on Palm Sunday, as popular memory has it that "whoever does not wear a new one on Palm Sunday has neither hands nor feet".
+One of them is to wear new clothes for the first time on Palm Sunday, as popular memory has it that "whoever does not wear new clothes on Palm Sunday has neither hands nor feet".

 In addition, another of the most beautiful traditions is that on Palm Sunday, the godchildren take the palm to their godparents, who hang it from their balconies or keep it in their homes until the following year.
 Although it is true that a more recent tradition is to give the godmothers, instead of the palm, a bouquet of flowers.

-On the other hand, after receiving the palm from the godchildren - or even if they do not take it - at the end of Holy Week, there is a tradition that the godparents give them a gift.
-Some still opt for a cake or a chocolate figure, the types of which change according to fashion, along with the typical Easter egg or bunny figures.
+On the other hand, after receiving the palm from the godchildren - or even if they do not take it - at the end of Holy Week, there is a tradition for the godparents to give them a gift.
+Some still opt for a cake or a chocolate figurine, with types that are renewed according to fashion, along with the typical Easter egg or bunny figurines.
 Although the bun - the name given to this gift - does not necessarily have to be a sweet, it can in fact be another type of gift.
 And by the way, tradition says that this annual gift from the godparents ends when the godchild marries.

 When it comes to cakes, many towns in Asturias have their own traditional creations, including the Roscón de Pascua de las cuencas mineras, a puff pastry filled with almonds, meringue and coloured feather decorations, which can have several tiers.
 The predecessor of this roscón was the famous Pegarata, a bun made with bread dough and shaped like a cake in which boiled eggs are embedded, which can be four, six or even twelve, as it all depends on the size of the pegarata, and which also contains chorizo, bacon and ham.